 Hendricks at first thought she might open a new restaurant, and she had purchased the old Childs Restaurant at 2 Massachusetts Avenue NW (see our previous post about Childs) in 1961 with that in mind.
 The new restaurant never materialized, and Hendricks instead ran the Renaissance Gift Shop in the space for several years.
 By the time the Water Gate Inn closed she went into full retirement.
 Hendricks died in 1978.

 Illustrations are all from postcards in the author's collection.
-A version of this article will be included in the forthcoming book, Historic Restaurants of Washington, D.C.: Capital Eats, to be published by History Press, Inc., in late 2013.
+A version of this article will be included in the forthcoming book, Historic Restaurants of Washington, D.C.: Capital Eats, to be published by History Press, Inc., in September 2013.

 1. Is there any connection between the Water Gate Inn name and the residential / office facility that was later built next door and was made infamous by Dick Nixon?